CodingTil/2023---Seminar/Visualization of Data Movements and Accesses/Outline_Ideas.md

 	- (Define what we are trying to achieve, so later on I can explain how each approach tackles it)
 	- --> Explain that we use Visualizations to optimize the programs by hand
 	- --> Must obtain suitable data first!
+	- - Increasing Processor-Memory Speed Gap and increasing requirements result in an heavy increase in the affect of data movement costs and their resulting bottlenecks.
+While this can be solved by improving hardware capabilities (through breakthroughs in research), we can already try to optimize programs to mitigate these issues (by improving data locality) - Increasing complexity of programs makes it difficult to create a mental data movement model of that program, making it very difficult for experts to optimize it, and impossible for domain researchers (people in medicine etc.) - Goal: We need to make it accessible to everyone to easily optimize a program - To do this, we automatically gather data (refer to section 5), and then visualize it in a understandable manner (section 6) so people know where issues are and what issues to fix
-2. Approaches / Techniques / Methods _explain each in detail, then briefly go over the concrete examples in next section_ DATA GATHERING METHODS!
+1. Approaches / Techniques / Methods _explain each in detail, then briefly go over the concrete examples in next section_ DATA GATHERING METHODS!
 	1. Dynamic Analysis -  Profiling, Tracing & Hardware Counters
 		 - + Hard Data
 		 - - Very Coarse Time granularity (https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6069452)